-Professional layout and formatting is crucial to a book’s success.
+Professional layout and formatting are crucial to a book’s success.
 All authors worry about their book covers, and rightly so, but a beautiful cover and wonderful content can quickly be overshadowed by poor layout and formatting.
 The Alliance for Independent Authors (ALLi) has a comprehensive book, Creative Self-Publishing, that covers the seven processes of self-publishing step-by-step, including book production, covered in chapter 19.
 The book is available for free to ALLi members and for purchase to non-members at https://selfpublishingadvice.org/bookshop.
 However, for a brief overview, here are a few formatting basics every author should understand before they start.

 Layout is how the content of the book is organized on the page, such as where pictures appear and next to which specific text.
 Formatting refers to the perhaps “invisible” aspects of preparing a book for publication, such as margins and font sizes.